-Promising to “take three minutes or less,” the free B2B Market Sizing Tool helps you understand the size of your potential market.
-Are you going after an adequately sized market, or is your focus too niche?
+Promising to “take 3 minutes or less,” the free B2B Market Sizing Tool helps you understand the size of your potential market.
+Are you going after an adequately sized audience, or is your focus too niche?
 Too large?
-Will your message get lost in the chatter, only apply to a handful of business — or, will it hit that sweet spot, a refined group of businesses with specific focus yet broad applications and ample opportunity?
+Will your message get lost in the chatter, only apply to a handful of businesses — or, will it hit that sweet spot, a refined group of businesses with a specific focus yet broad applications and ample opportunity?

 You can download the report as a PDF, modify your selected industries and parameters to adjust your data or easily share via email.

 The future is here — IBM’s Watson supercomputer is leading the way in so many ways, and one just happens to be relevant to digital marketing and content.
-Tone Analyzer does just what it says on the box: analyzes the tone of text pasted in from web copy, blogs, Twitter posts — anything, really.
+Tone Analyzer evaluates the tone of text pasted in from web copy, blogs, Twitter posts — anything, really.
 Analyzing from a broad document level and a more granular sentence level, this tool identifies the top three tones out of seven possibilities: anger, fear, joy, sadness, analytical, confident and tentative.

 So, of course, you could paste in blog text or an email message to make sure you’re not coming off tentative when you want to be confident.
 You can also analyze text written by others — think online reviews, for instance — to get a sense of consumers’ reactions to products and services beyond taking the words at face value.

 Tone Analyzer then breaks down the strongest tones and highlights sentences that contribute to them, identifying to what extent it meets that criteria.
 You can really fine-tune your writing with this tool, or get to the bottom of negative or positive reviews to see where to direct your efforts or how to re-calibrate your marketing.
 The possibilities are truly endless.